 This section describes actions that are not essential to allow manufacturers to place devices on the market, but which would greatly facilitate the work of the involved actors.
-They include designation of EU reference laboratories, common specifications, guidance on a number of topics and standards.
+They include designation of EU reference laboratories, common specifications, guidance and standards.